ArchiveArea/libRegRsp/README.md

 # libRegRsp
-Resource pack register library for PocketMine plugins
+Resource pack register library for PocketMine plugins Integrate the virion itself into your plugin or you could also use it as a composer library by running the command below:

+`composer require nhanaz/libregrsp`

 ## API documentation
 There's no documentation yet, but you can check out the [demo plugin](https://github.com/nhanaz-pm-pl/CustomJoinSound/) which shows how to use its API in a plugin.